 Hike-In Hot Springs

 For those in search of an undeveloped, rustic experience, Conundrum Hot Springs, is calling your name.
 The reward of a dip in these steamy natural springs has to be earned — they can be reached only by hiking in, most popularly via a rigorous eight-and-a-half-mile trail that begins near the town of Aspen.
 The raw beauty of the mountainous setting, the 102-degree Fahrenheit water and the quiet seclusion of the area make it worth the work.
+Note: A permit is required to camp overnight at Conundrum Hot Springs; reserve one here.

 A shorter and less demanding (yet still challenging) trek up to Rainbow Hot Springs in the San Juan National Forest near Pagosa Springs also provides a bucolic scene.
 At the top of this four-and-a-half-mile wooded hike are two pools separated from the San Juan River only by rock borders.
 The river is handy for regulating your temperature, but brace yourself — a dip in its water is a chilly proposition year-round.